supreet11agrawal/Proposal/Proposal.md

 For discrete cases, however, the situation changes and more theoretical research needs to be done before implementation.

+I have started working on this in [#16542](https://github.com/sympy/sympy/pull/16542).
+Further improvements will be made to this in due course of time.

 __Median__

 It can be considered a particular case of `Quantile` for which `p` is `1/2`.